TitaniumCoderr/Herbal-AI/README.md

 Once the environment has been created, activate it by:

-  source venv/bin/activate on Linux and Mac .\venv\Scripts\activate on Windows
+  "python3 -m venv venv" THEN "source vvv/bin/activate" on Linux and Mac .\venv\Scripts\activate on Windows

-Once the environment is active, run: pip install -r requirements.txt
+Once the environment is active, run: pip install -r requirement.txt

 Wait for the processes to be complete then run the sytem by: streamlit run streamlit_host.py